Winnipeg-iOS-Developers/InterestingPoint/Doc/README.md

 And the screencasts of our presentations here: [https://vimeo.com/groups/winnipegiosdevelopers](https://vimeo.com/groups/winnipegiosdevelopers).

-This ebook will lead you through our location-based app.
+This ebook will lead you through our location-based app displaying points of interest.